verhas/pyama/README.md

 # END SNIPPET
 ```

+If other handlers also work with the Python files then they may define a different segment
+starting and segment ending patterns.

 The `run_py` is the name of the snippet.
 The `SnippetReader` will copy the lines between
 the start and end line into the memory and when `MdSnippetWriter` is executed it will
 be available in a python dictionary.

-Similarly, segments in the markdown files start with
+Similarly, snippet segments in the markdown files start with

 ```
 [//]: # (USE SNIPPET run.py/run__py)